NOAH BIBLE STORY - For Preschoolers

 God promised He would never send that much rain again.

-(arc motions) in the sky as a reminder of His promise.
+He put a beautiful rainbow (arc motions) in the sky as a reminder of His promise.

 God keeps His promises.